donomii/tagdb/README.md

 # tagdb

-Tagdb is an inverted index search engine that offers fast word completion, and real time searches.
+Tagdb is a text search engine that offers fast word completion, and real time searches.

 Unfortunately, the loading process is quite slow right now.

+Tagdb stores urls and tags, allowing you to index files, webpages, and anything else you can reasonably access via a url.
+It can also store line numbers for a file, allowing you to jump straight to your search result.

 ## Installation